-From 2009-2015 SDGFP private lands biologists completed 355 projects with private landowner cooperators to enhance or restore 55,879 acres of upland habitat and 213 acres of wetland habitat within the Prairie Pothole Joint Venture portion of South Dakota.
+From 2009-2019 SDGFP private lands biologists completed 355 projects with private landowner cooperators to enhance or restore 55,879 acres of upland habitat and 213 acres of wetland habitat within the Prairie Pothole Joint Venture portion of South Dakota.
 Total cost of all projects was \$3,077,334 with cost-share of \$1,532,513 provided to landowners by SDGFP.
 Landowner partners contributed \$1,272,875 and other conservation partners provided \$271,946 toward the projects.
 Canada geese are highly dependent on seasonal and semi-permanent wetlands for many aspects of their life cycle including nesting, brood rearing, and molting (Naugle 1997).
 Restoring, maintaining, creating, and enhancing wetlands are vital in providing the necessary habitat to meet the needs of Canada goose populations.
 SDFGP should encourage policies and programs that facilitate wetland conservation and maintain an active private lands habitat program.
 Nesting sites can be a limiting factor for Canada geese, especially during periods of drought (Naugle 1997).
-When goose populations are below objective 115,000 (three-year average index) SDGFP should promote the use of artificial nesting structures and provide cost share through its private lands habitat program.